prody/ProDy/doc/tutorial.rst

 Hierarchical view of atoms in a PDB
 -------------------------------------------------------------------------------

-:class:`prody.proteins.AtomGroup` instances has a flat view of atoms in PDB files, but it is possible to get a hierarchical view (:class:`prody.proteins.HierView`) of them:
+:class:`prody.atomic.AtomGroup` instances has a flat view of atoms in PDB files, but it is possible to get a hierarchical view (:class:`prody.atomic.HierView`) of them:

 >>> hv = prot.getHierView()